 The major towns of the area, Bristol, Bath, Taunton and Yeovil are all within commuting distance.
 There are excellent state & independent schools in the area which include several good primary schools, Wells Blue School, Strode College, Wells Cathedral School, Downside, All Hallows and Millfield.

 Wells is a transport hub for bus services, including daily services to London.
 Main line trains run from Castle Cary and Bristol International Airport is 35 minutes drive away.

 Roderick Thomas, their clients and any joint agents state that these details are for general guidance only and accuracy cannot be guaranteed.
 They do not constitute any part of any contract.
 All measurements are approximate and floor plans are to give a general indication only and are not measured accurate drawings.
 No guarantees are given with regard to planning permission or fitness for purpose.
 No apparatus, equipment, fixture or fitting has been tested.
 Items shown in photographs are not necessarily included.
 Purchasers must satisfy themselves on all matters by inspection or otherwise.

 VIEWINGS - interested parties are advised to check availability and current situation prior to travelling to see any property.

 From our office continue along Priory Road and at the junction turn right.
-Continue to the traffic lights, straight through, continue (Pass petrol station) to a mini roundabout, turn left, continue past Waitrose, turn right at the lights.
+Continue to the traffic lights, straight through, continue (pass petrol station) to a mini roundabout, turn left, continue past Waitrose, turn right at the lights.
 Continue to next lights, turn right, at the mini roundabout turn, left into The Liberty.
-Turn left by the Fountain Inn, enter and continue along St Thomas Street and the house is on the left hand side.
+Turn left by the Fountain Inn, enter and continue along St Thomas Street and the house is on the right-hand side.